ridhdhish/Crime-alert-app/README.md

 ## Features

+- UI and API common

   - Authentication
-- Getting user location and showing in map
   - adding close friends
   - user profile manage
   - sending alert to friends
   - notifications on alert to relatives, on seen alert, on adding as relative when relative join,
+  - send alerts doesn't require to be loggedIn

+- More UI stuff less API
+  - Getting user location and showing in map
   - settings screen
   - recent alerts screen
   - shake to send alerts
-- send alerts doesn't require to be loggedIn
   - showing area detail in map
   - graph of particular location/month
   - offline activity
   - awesome loader
   - crime history

 # How_To_Run